Google Trusted Stores Merchant Guidelines

 Transactions may be ineligible for the Program, including (but not limited to) fraudulent transactions and ineligible shipping addresses and locations, currencies, language and product categories.
 If a customer’s order is ineligible for the Program, but the customer nevertheless elects to participate in the Program and the customer later escalates the order for assistance, Google may, at its sole discretion, attempt to provide assistance resolving the issue as a courtesy and the Merchant shall assist Google, but in no case will the order be eligible for any other protection or coverage implied by the Program.

-If a Merchant’s ratings do not meet the required standards, Google may suppress or remove the visual elements of the Program from the Merchant's site; after such time, orders on the Merchant's site will be ineligible for the Program.
+If a Merchant’s ratings do not meet the required standards, Google may suppress or remove the visual elements of the Program from the Merchant's applicable domain; after such time, orders on the Merchant's site will be ineligible for the Program.
+Google may also elect to use longer periods for determination of the required standards in the case of insufficient data or at Google's sole discretion.

 Exceptions to Standard Criteria

 A Merchant may request an exception from one or more of the Program’s eligibility criteria, and Google may grant such request if Google determines, in its sole discretion, that application of such criteria do not accurately reflect or are not representative of the quality of the Merchant’s operations.
 If an exception is granted, it may be contingent on Google’s ability to track an alternate metric which more accurately reflects the quality of the Merchant.
-For example, Merchants who hand deliver products may be granted an exception to the trackable shipments requirement (see “Trackable Shipments” in the table above), contingent upon Google capturing sufficient customer feedback on an ongoing basis to assess the quality of the delivery experience.
 Any exceptions are solely at Google’s discretion.

 Metrics and Data Verification

-To further assess the Merchant’s shipping and service quality, Google may contact or encourage other parties, including customers and carriers, to provide feedback or to validate data provided by the Merchant at any point in time.
-Information about a merchant provided by third parties may impact the merchant’s eligibility for the Program.
+To further assess the Merchant’s shipping and service quality, Google may contact or encourage other parties, including customers, to provide feedback or to validate data provided by the Merchant at any point in time.
+Information about a Merchant provided by third parties, for example, customer support evaluations through mystery shopping, may impact the Merchant’s eligibility for the Program.

 If a customer's order results in recurring charges for recurring shipments, only the initial shipment will be used by Google to calculate Merchant's performance metrics and be eligible for purchase protection.
 However, if a customer escalates subsequent orders for assistance, Google may, at its sole discretion, attempt to provide assistance resolving the issue as a courtesy, but in no case will the subsequent order be eligible for any other protection or coverage implied by the Program.